CyberExplosion/FIDO-WebAuth-SSO-OSS/README.md

 ```
 for each folder.
 This will download all the necessary libraries for those demo applications to run.

+For CAS, you have to have to use Java's `keytool` to generate a local certificate for HTTPS, CAS protocol and FIDO2 only works over SSL/TLS connection.

 ## Directories
 Keycloak-related folders are folders with names that start with `keycloak-*`.
 CAS folder starts with `cas-*`.
 Any other folder names are used by both services to test out single sign-on (SSO).